 All the skincare brands with good retinol products like Murad, Medik8, Drunk Elephant, Paula’s Choice weren’t available in India and I couldn’t place an international order to wait another 20 days.

-So I went ahead and bought a prescription retinoid – Tretinoin 0.025% from a medical store.
-You can’t buy this without a prescription in many countries so please check with your doctor.
+So I went ahead and got a prescription retinoid – Tretinoin 0.025%.
+You can’t buy this without a prescription so please check with your doctor first.

 Should We Start With Prescription Retinoid?

-It’s not the best thing to do, you should always start with weaker over-the-counter retinol but ya girl was desperate and lives in a third world country.
+It’s not the best thing to do unless suggested by your doctor.
+You should always start with weaker over-the-counter retinol but ya girl was desperate and lives in a third world country.
 Before I started this routine, my skin had recovered a lot so my before retinol pictures might not look THAT bad.
 Or should I say I’ve seen worse?

 If you want to know about retinol – what is it, how it works, different types – you can read this post on different skincare acids and what they do.